-2. Find and read secondary sources (see Books/Media tab for OskiCat searches and Articles tab for searches in the America: History and Life database).
+2. Find and read secondary sources (see Books/Media tab for sample searches to use in UC Library Search and the Articles tab for examples of searches to use in the America: History and Life database).

 Make sure you look through the bibliographies of secondary sources, which can lead you to other secondary sources and to primary sources.

 3. Search for primary sources (see Primary Sources tab).